pcd-github/pcd-github.github.io/README.md

 strategy - using a subset of the options (as in managed or sector) funds could yield significantly different results.

-## Simulation Types - Historical vs Monte Carlo

-You can either do historical sequences or monte carlo simulations.

 Cycle numbers vary when using historical sequences, depending on current age, life expectancy and the years of historical data you wish to use.

 Monte Carlo simulations give you 1000 cycles with randomly-ordered historical results.

-## Asset Allocation

-Currently asset allocation is limited to equities and bonds (presuming whole-market indeces).
-I'm considering adding the ability to allocate some assets in cash as well.

-## Additional Income

-You can choose to include social security, starting at age 62, 67, or 70.
-There are currently no other options for incorporating additional income.

 # Results
 The summary cards at the top give a very high-level overview of what your inputs